 Following initial approval, institutions will be subject to periodic institutional reviews.
-Together with annual monitoring, these are key processes that the University uses to satisfy itself that partner institutions continue to maintain a suitable environment for the conduct of validated programmes.
+Together with annual monitoring, these are key processes that the OU uses to satisfy itself that partner institutions continue to maintain a suitable environment for the conduct of validated programmes.

-Stage 1: Enquiry
+Stage 1: Initial Enquiry and Application

-The applicant institution contacts the University for initial consideration with information about itself and the programmes for which it seeks validation, using the enquiry form found on 'About OU Validation' section of the Validation Partnerships website.
-An initial visit will be arranged, and initial due diligence will be completed.
+The applicant institution contacts the OU for initial consideration with information about itself and the programmes for which it seeks validation, using the enquiry form found in the 'Become a Partner' section of the Validation Partnerships website.